About PEG Membership

 - References from at least three corporate clients (i.e. publishers and/or institutions) that attest to relevant work experience, satisfactory quality of output and an ability to meet deadlines.

 This category is open to any member who has demonstrated experience and a level of competence as an editor, proofreader or reviser in accordance with such procedures as instituted by the Guild, including having successfully sat an accreditation examination for editors, proofreaders or revisers.
-Accredited members may take an entry in the PEG Directory of Members’ Services after paying the applicable fee and they may apply for jobs advertised through PEG.
+Accredited Text Editors (ATE’s) may take an entry in the PEG Directory of Members’ Services after paying the applicable fee and they may apply for jobs advertised through PEG.

 The PEG Accreditation Scheme requires all members to attend a minimum of 20 hours’ worth of continuing professional development (CPD) during a membership year, from 1 March to the end of February of the following year.
-From the 2021 AGM, this requirement will be obligatory for Accredited Text Editors and recommended for all other members.
+From the 2021 AGM, this requirement has been obligatory for Accredited Text Editors and recommended for all other members.
 From the 2022/2023 and 2023/2024 membership years, participation in the Accreditation Scheme will become obligatory for Full Members and Associate Members respectively.

 These 20 hours must comprise: